Introduction

 Before choosing what to do with the excess product, the corporation claims it engaged with "a diverse group" of employees, organizations, and customers.

-Adidas claimed that in order to safeguard supply chain partners, it carried out contracted production orders even after the collaboration was dissolved.
+Adidas claimed that to safeguard supply chain partners, it carried out contracted production orders even after the collaboration was dissolved.

 4. Risks of Co-Branding Partnerships

-While co-branding partnerships offer numerous benefits, it is essential for brands to be aware of the potential risks involved.
+While co-branding partnerships offer numerous benefits, brands need to be aware of the potential risks involved.

 One significant risk is the potential for brand dilution or damage to brand equity, as demonstrated in the Adidas and Kanye debacle.

 When two brands collaborate, they are essentially associating their reputation and image with each other.
-If one brand faces a public relations crisis, legal issues, or a decline in quality, it can have a negative impact on the other brand's perception and trustworthiness.
+If one brand faces a public relations crisis, legal issues, or a decline in quality, it can harm the other brand's perception and trustworthiness.

 Therefore, thorough due diligence and careful selection of a co-branding partner are crucial to mitigating this risk.